UCSD-SEELab/iotsim-validation/rpi-mqtt/README.md

 pip3 install numpy
    ```

-3. To run the script in this folder
+3. To run the script in this folder:

    To start the client, there are at least 2 parameters you need to specify as command line arguments:

    * the IP of the client, e.g. 172.27.0.2.
-   * the interval you want the lient to send power/temp data, e.g. 0.2s.
+   * the interval you want the client to send power/temp data, e.g. 0.2s.
    * Running every second, feed 1000kB to Linear Regression and publish 1KB after it.
    * The total execution time of the client, e.g. 300s.